Peppermint. Mentha piperata

 In very low concentration, 1:20,000, the cooling effect fades away while the actual flavor of the oil remains perceptible at about 5 to 10 times this dilution, strongly dependent upon the medium to be flavored, the sugar concentration, temperature, solvent types, etc.

-Peppermint oil is occasionally used in perfumes, especially with lavender colognes, fougères, geranium bases, etc, for its generally lifting effects at low concentration
+Peppermint oil is occasionally used in perfumes, especially with lavender colognes, fougères, geranium bases, etc, for its generally lifting and lightening effects at low concentration

 Peppermint oil is used in liniments for the relief of muscle pain, lumbago, bruises and contusions, joint pain, and insect bites.
 The local anesthetic action of peppermint oil is significant.
 The oil is recommended for myalgia and neuralgia.